 The “Switzerland of America”, Ouray, Colorado, is located in the San Juan Mountains in Southwestern Colorado.
 Ouray is the home of the San Juan Mountain Guides.
 During the winter season, they offer many different classes that teach people how to enjoy the extreme sports of winter in a safe and competent manner.

 Obviously, Ouray is the home to the Ouray Ice Park and San Juan Mountain Guides are the official concessionaires for the park.
 They run the super cool Kids Climbing College where kids can learn to ice climb for free on certain weekends during the winter.
-There are two courses offered during the Ouray Ice Festival (January 8th and 9th) and there is another course offered on February 20th.
+There are two courses offered during the Ouray Ice Festival (Held annually in January) and there is another course offered on February 20th.
 Many of the guides have their own children so they understand a child’s unique needs.
 The kids really enjoy their experiences and, with some encouragement and warm clothes, everyone succeeds.

 Ice climbing instruction and guiding are also available for adults throughout the season.
 They offer basic, intermediate and private instruction and typically they provide most of the equipment for their clients at no additional charge.